 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 7.3 A member of the governing body should be appointed to have lead responsibility for complaints to support a positive complaint handling culture.
-This role will be responsible for ensuring the governing body receives regular information on complaints that provides insight to the governing body on the landlord's complaint handling performance.
-Yes Our chief executive has been appointed, they are also a member of our Board.
-7.4 As a minimum, governing bodies should receive: Regular updates on the volume, categories and outcome of complaints, alongside complaint handling performance including compliance with the Ombudsman's orders Regular reviews of issues and trends arising from complaint handling, The annual performance report produced by the Ombudsman, where applicable Individual complaint outcomes where necessary, including where the Ombudsman made findings of severe maladministration or referrals to regulatory bodies.
+This role will be responsible for ensuring the governing body receives regular information on complaints that provides insight to the governing body on the landlord's complaint handling performance. yes Our chief executive has been appointed, they are also a member of the board 7.4 As a minimum, governing bodies should receive: Regular updates on the volume, categories and outcome of complaints, alongside complaint handling performance including compliance with the Ombudsman's orders Regular reviews of issues and trends arising from complaint handling, The annual performance report produced by the Ombudsman, where applicable Individual complaint outcomes where necessary, including where the Ombudsman made findings of severe maladministration or referrals to regulatory bodies.
 The implementation of management responses should be tracked to ensure they are delivered to agreed timescales.
-The annual self-assessment against the Complaint Handling Code for scrutiny and challenge.
-Yes Annual complaints report to our Board, plus feedback throughout the year via customer service reports to Board.

-7.5 Any themes or trends should be assessed by senior management to identify potential systemic issues, serious risks or policies and procedures that require revision.
-They should also be used to inform staff and contractor training.
-Monthly monitoring by executive team and included in reports to Board.
-7.6 Landlords should have a standard objective in relation to complaint handling for all employees that reflects the need to: have a collaborative and co-operative approach towards resolving complaints, working with colleagues across teams and departments take collective responsibility for any shortfalls identified through complaints rather than blaming others act within the Professional Standards for engaging with complaints as set by the Chartered Institute of Housing.
-This is detailed in our complaint handling standards within our policy.
+The annual self-assessment against the Complaint Handling Code for scrutiny and challenge. yes Annual complaints report to board plus feedback throughout the year via customer service reports 7.5 Any themes or trends should be assessed by senior management to identify potential systemic issues, serious risks or policies and procedures that require revision.
+They should also be used to inform staff and contractor training. yes Monthly monitoring by executive team and included in board reports 7.6 Landlords should have a standard objective in relation to complaint handling for all employees that reflects the need to: have a collaborative and co-operative approach towards resolving complaints, working with colleagues across teams and departments take collective responsibility for any shortfalls identified through complaints rather than blaming others yes Detailed in complaint handling standard act within the Professional Standards for engaging with complaints as set by the Chartered Institute of Housing.